Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Statistical concepts

 \subsection{Ensemble calibration}

-To explore the links between ensemble reliability and the SNP, we use an unbiased member-by-member calibration approach that simultaneously enforces climatological reliability (equation \ref{equation:variances}) and ensemble variance reliability (equation \ref{equation:spread_error}).
+In section \ref{section:results_calibrated} we use an unbiased member-by-member calibration approach that simultaneously enforces climatological reliability (equation \ref{equation:variances}) and ensemble variance reliability (equation \ref{equation:spread_error}).
 This calibration ensures that forecast anomalies satisfy equations \ref{equation:variances} and \ref{equation:spread_error}, which are properties of a perfectly reliable ensemble, when averaged over a sample of start dates.
-However, the resulting calibrated forecasts will not (in general) be perfectly reliable such that ensemble forecast members and the observed truth can be considered drawn from the same underlying probability distribution for each start date.
 Calibrated forecast anomalies ($\hat{z}_{k,j}$) are derived by separately modifying the ensemble mean and perturbations from the ensemble mean as follows

 where